philipibovo/ngx-flexbox/README.md

 `npm install -save @philipibovo/ngx-flexbox`

-Next, you'll need to import the ngx-flexbox module in your app's module.
+Next, you'll need to import the ngx-flexbox module in your module.

-**app.module.ts**
+**my-module.module.ts**

 ```ts